Biden transition team criticizes cooperation from Pentagon

 The Pentagon on Friday offered a different assessment.
 It issued a statement saying there was a “mutually-agreed upon holiday pause,” which begins Saturday.

-Defense officials said that some meetings had been postponed so that department personnel could concentrate on the issues associated with the possibility of a government shutdown Friday evening if Congress is unable to agree on COVID-19 relief legislation.
+Defense officials said that some meetings had been postponed so that department personnel could concentrate on the issues associated with the possibility of a partial government shutdown Friday evening if Congress was unable to agree on COVID-19 relief legislation.
+Congress passed a two-day stopgap spending bill Friday night, averting a shutdown.
 Officials spoke on condition of anonymity to discuss internal deliberations.

 “Our key focus in the next two weeks is supporting essential requests for information” on Operation Warp Speed and COVID-19 to “guarantee a flawless transition,” said acting Defense Secretary Christopher Miller.